trendxbets-dev/trendx-docs/docs/governance.md

 **Phase 4 – Meta-Governance**

-TrendsX DAO interacts with external DAOs for cross-ecosystem attention markets.
+TrendX DAO interacts with external DAOs for cross-ecosystem attention markets.

 ## Summary

-TrendsX DAO is not just a governance layer — it’s a living, breathing curation engine for the internet’s attention.
+TrendX DAO is not just a governance layer — it’s a living, breathing curation engine for the internet’s attention.

 Powered by $TRENDX and guided by conviction,